 Our main Greek facility in Metamorfossi, Athens, houses our principal yogurt production facilities.
-As of December 31, 2017, we also leased 11 properties, of which three are in Greece, two are in the United States, two are in the United Kingdom, one is in Italy, one is in Luxembourg, one is in France and one is in Germany.
+As of December 31, 2018, we also leased six properties, of which three are in Greece, one is in the United States, one is in the United Kingdom and one is in Luxembourg.
 These leased properties consist primarily of warehouses and office space.
-Most of the commercial leases will expire between 2018 and 2022, subject to Greek statutory provisions that enable commercial and industrial tenants to extend the contractual term of a lease for a period of 6 to 12 years in total.
+Most of the commercial leases will expire between 2019 and 2022, subject to Greek statutory provisions that enable commercial and industrial tenants to extend the contractual term of a lease for a period of 6 to 12 years in total.